nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 Please provide at least 4 GB of memory for the demo experiments.
 The full experiments need 16 GB of memory.
 A disk space of 10 GB is recommended.
-An internet connection is necessary to install other dependencies.
+An internet connection is necessary to install required dependencies.

 ### Software